-The Foundation’s mission is to support projects that improve energy efficiency, advance the development, and use of renewable energy resources and protect both natural areas and wildlife habitat in communities throughout Illinois.
-Since the Foundation’s beginning it has supported over 3,600 energy efficiency projects, close to 700 renewable energy projects and 600 natural areas projects.
-The energy program grants have demonstrated that adopting energy efficiency measures and using renewable energy resources make both environmental and financial sense.
-The Foundation’s natural areas grants have protected more than 31,000 acres of natural areas and wildlife habitat.
+The Foundation’s mission is to support projects that improve energy efficiency, advance the development, and use of renewable energy resources, and protect both natural areas and wildlife habitat in communities throughout Illinois.
+Since the Foundation’s beginning, it has supported over 3,600 energy efficiency projects, over 700 renewable energy projects, and more than 650 natural areas projects.
+The energy program grants have demonstrated that adopting energy efficiency measures and using renewable energy resources makes both environmental and financial sense.
+The Foundation’s natural areas grants have protected more than 33,000 acres of natural areas and wildlife habitat.

-The Illinois Clean Energy Community Foundation has been making grants for the past 20 years.
-Since making its first grant the Foundation has awarded more than 5,500 grants.
-Due to a variety of circumstances approximately 600 grants were cancelled by the grantees before beginning the projects.
-Approximately 4,900 of the remaining grants were completed successfully., The Foundation has distributed $250 million to grantees upon completion of their projects.
-As of December 31, 2019, the Foundation had an obligation of $15 million on its books pending completion of the 165 on-going projects.
+The Illinois Clean Energy Community Foundation has been making grants for the past 21 years.
+Since making its first grant the Foundation has awarded more than 5,600 grants.
+Due to a variety of circumstances, 641 grants were canceled by the grantees before beginning the projects.
+Five thousand (5,000) of the remaining grants were completed successfully.
+The Foundation has distributed $269 million to grantees upon completion of their projects.
+As of December 31, 2021, the Foundation had an obligation of $25.3 million on its books pending completion of the 158 ongoing projects.

-The Foundation has awarded nine NZEBP grants since December 2016.
-Seven projects have completed construction, are occupied, and are in the building performance monitoring phase.
-The most recently completed buildings are the Techny Fields Athletic Center (Northbrook Park District) and the Carroll Center (Park District of Oak Park).
+The Foundation has awarded eleven NZEBP grants between December 2016 and December 2021.
+Eight projects have completed construction, are occupied, and six projects are in the 12-month building performance monitoring phase to attain net zero operation.
+Two of the buildings have completed 12 consecutive months of net zero operation.
 Additional Net Zero Energy applications are under consideration and the Foundation anticipates awarding more grants supporting projects of this nature in the coming year.

-With Foundation support, the Downers Grove Sanitary District became the first net zero wastewater treatment plant in Illinois in 2019; the Village of Port Byron plant currently in operation and anticipated to reach net zero operations soon.
+With Foundation support, the Downers Grove Sanitary District became the first net zero wastewater treatment plant in Illinois in 2019; the Village of Port Byron plant is currently in operation and in the process of attaining twelve consecutive net zero operations.

 Natural Areas Programs

-The Foundation’s Natural Areas program was very active in 2020 awarding ninety-six grants.
+The Foundation’s Natural Areas program continued to be active in 2021 awarding fifty-two grants.
 Interest in all the initiatives offered was strong among active conservation organizations.
-The total value of the grants awarded is $6.2 million.
+The total value of the grants awarded is $12.8 million.

-Fifteen Land Acquisition grants will protect 1,200 acres Five of these grants were awarded to local governments and fourteen were awarded to nonprofit organizations.
+Twenty-one Land Acquisition grants will protect 2,000 acres.
+The recipients of these grants were local governments and nonprofit organizations.

-The Foundation awarded fourteen grants under the K-12 Pollinator Schools Program to schools and nonprofits.
+The Foundation awarded four grants under the K-12 Pollinator Schools Program to schools and nonprofits.
 New habitat is installed at schools and public preserves accessible to students.
 The number of projects in this program was low in 2021 due to the impact of the COVID – 19 restrictions in the schools.

-The Foundation awarded nineteen Public Amenity and Events grants to benefit project sites located throughout the state.
+The Foundation awarded ten Public Amenities and Events grants to benefit project sites located throughout the state.

-Lastly, the Foundation awarded twenty-six Community Stewardship grants, sixteen of which were to nonprofit organization’s working to take care of government-owned natural areas, and ten of which were to nonprofit organizations taking care of sites that are owned by nonprofits.
+The Foundation awarded six Community Stewardship grants, to nonprofit organizations working to take care of government-owned natural areas, and to nonprofit organizations taking care of sites that are owned by the nonprofits.
 All grant projects sites are open to the public.